parvkpr/parvkpr.github.io/_pages/about.md

 <br>
 <div class="row justify-content-sm-center">
   <div class="col-sm">
-        {% include figure.html path="assets/img/hri.png" title="example image" class="img-fluid rounded z-depth-1"%}
+        {% include figure.html path="assets/img/hript2.png" title="example image" class="img-fluid rounded z-depth-1"%}
     </div>

 <div class="col-sm" style="text-align: justify"> In this work, We devise new methods of trust inference in human robot collaboration.
 Additionally, We are focused on identifying the relationship between user customizations and perceived user trust.
-We are currently running the pilot user study through assistive gym simulator.
+We are currently running the pilot user study through an integrated assistive-gym and iGibson simulator.
 We hope to use these factors to improve assistive robot design and devise new trust restoration techniques.
 </div>

 </div>